rsampayo/kave-v2/refactoring-plan.md

 ## Conclusion

 By following this step-by-step plan, we will have:
-1. Safely refactored the monolithic email_webhooks.py file into a modular structure
+1. Completely refactored the monolithic email_webhooks.py file into a modular structure
-2. Maintained backward compatibility throughout the process
+2. Removed old functionality after each phase is completed
 3. Ensured code quality at each step
 4. Created a maintainable architecture that can easily accommodate future webhook providers like Twilio